-All of these published accounts that make up ‘Tales From Alaska’ are based upon true facts as we found them.
-Of course, in the time-honoured manner employed by all competent wordsmiths, some of our writings may be embellished or perhaps even a little coloured in their composition, nevertheless all are unequivocally truthful in their general content.
+All of these published accounts that make up ‘Stories From Alaska’ are based upon true facts as I genuinely found them.
+The events I describe happened in their entirety though, of course, in the time-honoured manner used by all wordsmiths, some of my writings may be embellished or perhaps even a little coloured in their composition.
+Nevertheless, all are more-or-less unequivocally truthful in their general content.

-Some names of individuals and vessels may have been changed and some have not – when it has been deemed essential to protect someone’s personal space and privacy from the ravages of intrusive social media then we have acted decisively to hide their identities in every instance.
-Otherwise, everything you read is sprinkled with a liberal covering of wilderness magic…
+Names of certain individuals and sea going vessels may have been changed but some have not – when it has been deemed essential to protect someone’s personal space or privacy from the ravages of intrusive social media and search engine technology, then I have acted decisively to hide their identities in every instance.
+Otherwise, everything you will read is sprinkled with truth, the bonds of loyal love and sometimes pure unadulterated terror.

 1. The Chichagof Mine… Read